The Descent Part 2: Plot

-Two days after the events of the first film, a traumatized and blood-covered Sarah escapes the cave system with no memory of what happened.
+Two days after the first film, a traumatized and blood-covered Sarah escapes the cave system with amnesia.
 She is taken to a hospital, where the doctor finds that some of the blood on her is of the same blood type as Juno, one of her missing friends.
-Sheriff Vaines and his deputy Rios bring along the amnesiac Sarah and three potholing cave specialists – Dan, Greg, and Cath – to find the missing women in the cave system.
-They are sent down via an old mine shaft operated by an old man, Ed.

-The group discovers Rebecca's mutilated body near the entrance, causing Sarah to experience flashbacks of the events in the cave system before her escape.
+Sheriff Vaines and his deputy Rios bring along the amnesiac Sarah and three pothole cave specialists – Dan, Greg, and Cath – to find the missing women.
+They are sent to the cave via an old mine shaft operated by an old man, Ed.
+The group discovers Rebecca's corpse near the entrance, causing Sarah to experience flashbacks of previous events before her escape.
 Vaines believes that she was responsible for the other women's disappearances.
 While crawling through a tunnel, Sarah suddenly attacks Vaines and Greg before fleeing.

 When the team splits up in search of her, Vaines accidentally discharges his pistol after a crawler scares him.
 As a result, part of the cavern collapses and traps Cath under a pile of rocks, separating her from the rest.
-They decide to find an alternate way around in order to try to free Cath and arrive in a room full of bones, finding Holly's damaged video camera among the debris.
+They decide to find an alternate way around in to try to free Cath and arrive in a room full of bones, finding Holly's damaged video camera among the debris.
 They watch the recordings and realize the missing women had been attacked by the crawlers.
 Sarah, hiding nearby, overhears the recording and regains her memories.
 A panicked Rios starts calling for help, alerting the crawlers to her location.
 Sarah saves her by covering her mouth, as the crawlers are blind and they hunt by relying on sound.
 The two of them watch and wait as a crawler kills Dan and drags his body away.

 Meanwhile, Cath squeezes her way out and kills a crawler by crushing it under the rocks.
 She runs into Greg; they escape from another crawler and find Samantha's body dangling from the ceiling across a chasm.
-They decide to use her body to swing across the chasm, but are attacked by crawlers again.
+They decide to use her body to swing across the chasm but are attacked by crawlers again.
 Greg sacrifices himself to buy time for Cath.
-Although Cath gets to the other side of the chasm, she attracts a crawler when she breaks down and screams Greg's name, and is killed.
+Although Cath gets to the other side of the chasm, she is killed by a crawler when she breaks down and screams Greg's name.